CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

   file names to be relative to the build directory (file names in the sources, outputs, and inputs will be all treated as relative to the current build file and converted as needed automatically).

-  GN sets Ninja's flag 'restat = 1` for all action commands.
-This means that Ninja will check the timestamp of the output after the action completes.
-If output timestamp is unchanged, the step will be treated as if it never needed to be rebuilt, potentially eliminating some downstream steps for incremental builds.
-Scripts can improve build performance by taking care not to change the timstamp of the output file(s) if the contents have not changed.
 ```

 #### **File name handling**